 Following his eventual release from prison in Cornwall, England, Allen returned to Vermont, which had declared itself independent from both England the United States.
 At one point, Allen was a negotiator with the governor of Canada to become part of Canada but nothing came of it.
 Allen died in Burlington February 12, 1789.
 Two years later, Vermont joined the United States.

-Ethan Allen’s legacy is still celebrated today in Vermont, where he is considered a hero.
-Visitors to the state can learn more about his life and accomplishments by visiting the Ethan Allen Homestead Museum in Burlington.
-The museum is located on the site of Allen’s farm, which he purchased in 1787.
+Vermont still celebrates Allen’s legacy today.
+Visitors learn about his life and accomplishments at the Ethan Allen Homestead Museum in Burlington.
+The museum stands on Allen’s original farm site he purchased in 1787.
 It features exhibits on Allen’s life, as well as the history of the area.

 I highly recommend visiting at a time when guided tours are available.
 Our guide was very engaging and did a great job explaining the site and sharing information about the Allen family.